 Police identify man who tricked woman with dementia into withdrawing cash from bank

-DENHAM SPRINGS - Police say they've identified a man suspected of convincing a woman with Alzheimer's and dementia to pay him a large sum of money for work he didn't do.
+DENHAM SPRINGS - A man suspected of convincing a woman with Alzheimer's and dementia to pay him a large sum of money for work he didn't perform is now in custody.

 Officials also said Tom took the woman from her house to Regions Bank on S. Range Avenue so she could withdraw cash.
 He allegedly tried to have her take out $3,000 from her account, but suspicious bank employees refused and contacted authorities instead.

-Authorities believe Tom has left Louisiana and is possibly heading to New Jersey.
+Authorities believed Tom fled Louisiana for New Jersey after the attempted scam.
 Police said his mother, Vicky Tom, was arrested in Alabama for hiding her son from law enforcement.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.